Data Format Description Language: History

 Work continued on the language, resulting in the publication of a DFDL 1.0 specification as OGF Proposed Recommendation GFD.174 in January 2011.

-The official OGF Recommendation is GFD.240 published in February 2021 which obsoletes all prior versions and incorporates all issues noted to date (also available as html).
+The official OGF Recommendation is now GFD.240 published in February 2021 which obsoletes all prior versions and incorporates all issues noted to date (also available as html).
 A summary of DFDL and its features is available at the OGF.
 Any issues with the specification are being tracked using GitHub issue trackers.

+In April 2024, DFDL was published as ISO/IEC 23415:2024 by way of the ISO Publicly Available Standards (PAS) process.
+The standard is available from ISO but will remain publicly available from the Open Grid Forum as well.

 Implementations

 Implementations of DFDL processors that can parse and serialize data using DFDL schemas are available.